 Bell Peppers:

 - Buy on sale; they’ll keep two to three weeks in the fridge.
 Discount groceries run about the same price as grocery store sales.
-Green is always less expensive than colors.
+Green is always less expensive than other colors.

 Mayonnaise:

 - Buy your condiments like mayo during the summer holiday sales when it drops to a low.
 Stock up for the year.
-If you miss those sales before the Superbowl is a “Hail Mary.”
+If you miss those sales before the Super Bowl is a “Hail Mary.”

 Classic Cornbread Salad